BlondeBurrito/voronoi_mosaic/README.md

 - Degenerate triangle detection?
 - Add a means of testing DT for determinism
 - how to measure tetrahedron quality?
 Sterdian angles?
 Volume?
+- make edge and triangle modules generic across Vec2 and Vec3?